-Vertebral Compression Fractures Questions and Answers
+Vertebral Compression Fractures Treatment Clinic Q&A

 The vertebrae are a series of small bones that make up the backbone.
 When the vertebral body in the spine collapses, vertebral compression fractures occur.
-This often results in extreme pain, disfigurement and loss of height.
+This often results in extreme pain, disfigurement, and loss of height.

 In most cases of compression fractures, nonoperative treatments are recommended.
 These treatments include modified physical activity and pain medications.
 The doctor may recommend wearing a brace that prevents bending forward and helps support the back, therefore removing pressure from the fractured vertebrae.